 Whether it’s in the morning when you are heading to work or while you are driving on the highway, a dead battery can put a damper on your day.
 Performing essential car maintenance can reduce the chances of part failure but it’s bound to happen at some point.
 Luckily in most cases, you can quickly jump-start your battery in a matter of 15 minutes to get you back on the road.

-Our experts compiled their tips on jumping a car safely and what you need to know to prepare for sudden battery failures.
+I’ve compiled some of my best tips on jumping a car safely and what you need to know to prepare for sudden battery failures.

 The Proper Way To Jump a Car